 - Use black ink or black ball-point pen.
-Pencil should only be used for drawing. - Fill in the boxes at the top of this page. - Answer all questions. - You must answer each question in the space provided for that question.
+Pencil should only be used for drawing. - Answer ALL questions. - You must answer each question in the space provided for that question.
 If you require extra space for your answer(s), use the lined pages at the end of this book.
-Write the question number against your answer(s). - Do not write outside the box around each page or on blank pages. - Show all necessary working; otherwise marks for method may be lost. - Do all rough work in this book.
+Write the question number against your answer(s). - Do NOT write on blank pages. - Show all necessary working; otherwise marks for method may be lost. - Do all rough work in this book.
 Cross through any work that you do not want to be marked.